vonkanehoffen/wix-style-react/docs/contribution/TESTING.md

 1. some components have a test file with `e2e.js` extension, for example: `ComponentName.e2e.js`.

 1. Every component has a driver .
-Legacy driver name convention is `ComponentName.protractor.driver.js`, but the best-practice is to write a UniDriver. (read about [them here](./TEST_DRIVERS_GUIDELINES.md))
+Legacy driver name convention is `ComponentName.protractor.driver.js`, but the best-practice is to write a UniDriver (read about [them here](./TEST_DRIVERS_GUIDELINES.md)).

-1. You may create a dedicated test story page and add it to the `Tests` category in the storybook.
+1. You may create a dedicated test story page and add it to the `stories/e2e.js` file.

 1. See [Writing E2E Tests](./WRITING_E2E_TESTS.md)